-77. The injection pump is equipped with an automatic timer, which forms the drive connection between the engine's timing gears and the injection pump camshaft.
+78. The injection pump is equipped with an automatic timer, which forms the drive connection between the engine's timing gears and the injection pump camshaft.
 The purpose of the automatic timer is to reduce ignition lag, which, if excessive, causes diesel knock.
 The automatic timer is designed to advance the injection timing as the engine speed increases, thus allowing additional time for fuel and air in the combustion chamber to form an ignitable mixture, which then ignites at the correct time.

-78. The automatic timer achieves this function by means of flyweights and springs.
-The flyweights and springs are incorporated in the timer and located between the flyweight holder and the injection pump drive gear flange (refer to Figure 40).
+79. The automatic timer achieves this function by means of flyweights, springs and eccentric cams (refer to Figure 40).